gsern1/TWEB-GitHubExplorer-Heroku-Deploy/README.md

 This repository contains the result of the fist lab session for Antoine Drabble and Guillaume Serneels in the TWEB Course 2016-20117 at HEIG-VD.

-The project is aimed at developing and deploy a web application allowing users to explore usage statistics of github.com.
+The project is aimed at developing and deploying an AngularJS 1 web application allowing users to explore usage statistics of github.com.
 The users are first welcomed by a landing page before accessing the web app.

 ## Project structure